vralle/vralle-lazyload/README.md

 The plugin cannot provide all layout options for images, therefore we recommend to provide support for lazy loading in the active theme.

-If you cannot change the layout, you can use lazysizes [aspectratio extension](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/aspectratio).
+If you cannot change the layout, you can use [aspectratio extension](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/aspectratio).

 ## Changelog
+- 0.9.9
+  - The plugin code is rewritten.
+Need feedback.
+  - lazySizes v5.1.2
+- 0.9.8
+ - Extended aspectratio support
+ - The Text Widget Support
+ - Moving license from MIT to GPLv2+
+ - Moving PHP Coding Standards from PSR-2 to WordPress
 - 0.9.7
   - lazySizes v5.1.0
   - Draft of aspectratio plugin support